Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments with synthetic data

 If the training and test errors closely follow one another, it is said that a learning algorithm has good generalization performance, see \citet{arora2017generalization}.
 Generalization error quantifies the ability of machine learning models to capture certain inherent properties from the data or the ground-truth model.
 In general, machine learning models with a good generalization performance are meant to learn ``underlying rules'' associated with the data generation process, rather than only memorizing the training data, so that they are able to extrapolate learned rules from the training data to new unseen data.
 Thereby, the generalization error of a generator $G$ can be measured as the difference between the empirical divergence of the training data $d(\mathbb{P}_r^{(n)}, \mathbb{P}_G^{(n)})$ and the ground-truth divergence $d(\mathbb{P}_{r}, \mathbb{P}_{G})$.

-To provide a systematic quantification of the generalization capability, we adopt the notion of generalization proposed in \citet{arora2017generalization}.
-For a fixed sample size $n$, the generalization error of $\mathbb{P}_G$ under divergence $d(\cdot, \cdot)$ is defined as
+To quantify the generalization capability, we use the notion of generalization proposed in \citet{arora2017generalization}.
+For a fixed sample size $n$, the generalization error of $\mathbb{P}_G$ is defined as

 where $\mathbb{P}_r^{(n)}$ is the empirical distribution of $\mathbb{P}_{r}$ with $n$ samples, i.e., the distribution of the training data, and $\mathbb{P}_G^{(n)}$ is the empirical distribution of $\mathbb{P}_{G}$ with $n$ samples drawn after the generator $G$ is trained.
 A small generalization error under definition \eqref{eq:generalizaton_error_eps} implies that GANs with good generalization property should have consistent performances with the empirical distributions (i.e., $\mathbb{P}_r^{(n)}$ and $\mathbb{P}_G^{(n)}$) and with the true distributions (i.e., $\mathbb{P}_r$ and $\mathbb{P}_G$).
-We consider two choices for the divergence function: $d_q$ based on quantile divergence, and $d_s$ based on the score function we use.
-See the mathematical definition in Appendix \ref{app:divergence}.
+We consider two choices for the divergence function: $d_q$ based on quantile divergence, and $d_s$ based on our score function we use.
+The quantile divergence between two distributions $P$ and $Q$ is defined as \citet{ostrovski2018autoregressive}

+where $F_{P}$ (resp. $F_{Q}$) is the CDF of $P$ (resp. $Q$).
+Motivated by this definition, we define the {\it local divergence}, which focuses on the tails of loss distributions for the benchmark strategies: